PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* I added code that divides the space into blocks and calculates properties of each box separately.
+I tried visualizing these boxes with blender ``blender/draw_bounding_boxes.py`` but it doesn't look too well.
+I need to draw individual boxes.

 * I added the new alpha shape values to the neuronal graphs (made with ``graph_parsing.py``) and also updated some of its code to use float32 instead of 64.